signaldust/bunny-jit/README.md

 simple and general optimizations that will always lead to a fixed-point.
 This rules out optimizations such as loop-unrolling where profitability is not clear.

+It can also be used as a backend for custom languages.
+It might not be great for dynamic languages that rely heavily on memory optimizations (we don't optimize loads and stores), but even then it might serve as a decent prototype backend.

 It comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.